p-singh99/Comp3900-project/app/database/README.md

 Column      |   Type    |   Details
 ------------|-----------|------
 id          | serial    | Primary key.
-Use 'default' when inserting to auto generate username    |   text    | Can only contain the characters A-Z, a-z, 0-9, _, and -.
+Use 'default' when inserting to auto generate username    |   text    | Can only contain the characters a-z, 0-9, _, and -.
 Must contain 3 or more characters.
 Must be unique.
-Must not be null. email       |   text    | Must be unique.
 Must not be null.
-Application should check that the email is valid becuase the database does not. hashedPassword |    text    | Intended for storing the hashed password of the user with salt.
+The frontend and/or backend must convert uppercase characters to lowercase characters. email       |   text    | Must be unique.
+Must not be null.
+Must be an (approximately) valid email with only lowercase characters.
+The frontend and/or backend must convert uppercase characters to lowercase characters. hashedPassword |    text    | Intended for storing the hashed password of the user with salt.
 Must not be null.

 ### SearchQueries